 Barry Andersson is an award-winning director and cinematographer.
-He has directed 5 feature films and has had his features theatrically released in theaters and his last film is being distributed by Lionsgate.
-Mr Andersson’s career includes several television pilots, acclaimed short films, numerous commercials, and countless commercials and corporate videos.
-Mr Andersson is also the author of the DSLR Filmmakers Handbook.
+He has directed 5 feature films, many of which were released in theaters—his most recent film is being distributed by Lionsgate.
+Barry’s career as a cinematographer includes several television pilots, acclaimed short films, numerous commercials, and countless commercials and corporate videos.
+Barry is also the author of the DSLR Filmmakers Handbook.
 Full Bio »

 Q: What is the format of a webinar?

 A: Stage 32 Next Level Webinars are typically 90-minute broadcasts that take place online using a designated software program from Stage 32.

 Q: Do I have to be located in a specific location?

 A: No, you can participate from the comfort of your own home using your personal computer!
 If you attend a live online webinar, you will be able to communicate directly with your instructor during the webinar.

 A: You will need to meet the following system requirements in order to run the webinar software: Windows 7 or later Mac OS X 10.9 (Mavericks) or later.